zouppa/qpi/README.md

 - Ready to use holo pyramid (or you can build your own) [Like This one](https://www.aliexpress.com/item/1005003088437355.html)
 - [Optional] Raspberry Pi Battery Hat : in case you want to use the QPi anywhere without the need to connect it to a power source
 - ✨Magic ✨

-## Features

-- Visualize QSphere in three dimensions (with four views)
-- Wi-Fi Access point to allow you to use it in unknown territory (without internet connection)

-## Get Started
-You can get QPi in two different ways

-- Follow the Tutorial to install it yourself
-- Contact us to provide you with the ready to use image and write it in the SD

 ## Installation Tutorial